GlycoSHIELD-MD/GlycoSHIELD-MD/webapp-landingpage/index.md

     <img src="GSlogo-large.png" style="border:2px solid #3792cb;" alt="GS">
 </a>

-## Web application usage hints
+### Usage hints

 Please **quit the web application by clicking the button** on the left before leaving it to free resources for other users.

-Please note that the Cloud environment that hosts the interactive web application has **limited resources** and might not be able to handle large setups.
-In that case, we advise users to use a powerful local workstation on HPC resources.
+Please note that the Cloud environment which hosts the interactive web application has **limited resources** and might not be able to handle large setups.
+In that case, we advise users to use a powerful local workstation or local HPC resources.

 Moreover, please note that the Cloud session is completely ephemeral, and **all files will be deleted** after its termination.
-If necessary, download a Zip archive with your data which is offered by the web GUI.
+If necessary, download a Zip archive with your data which is offered by the web GUI before closing the app.